knupel/ROMANESCO-Processing/DOC_31/guide_misc_method.md

-RESET OBJECT : empty the object list
+*RESET OBJECT : empty the object list
-––

 To empty the list or reset object activate by backspace and delete boolean resetAction(ID_item) when the Action button is On